manticoresoftware/openapi/docs/javascript/docs/SearchApi.md

 > SearchResponse percolate(index, percolateRequest)

-Perform reverse search on a percolate index
+Perform a reverse search on a percolate index

 Performs a percolate search.
 This method must be used only on percolate indexes.

-Expects two parameters: the index name and an object with array of documents to be tested.
+Expects two parameters: the index name and an object with an array of documents to search with.
-An example of the documents object:
+Here is an example of the document object:
 ```
 {
   "query":